llancruzz/share-story/README.md

 ## User Experience (UX)

 ### Project Aims
-* The goals of the project are to share stories and places about travel.
-It aims to reach users who want to share their feedback and share their stories in the feature future.
+* The project aims to share stories and places about travel and experiences.
+The goal is to reach users who want to share their feedback and share their stories in a new feature that will be rolled out soon.

 ### User Stories